Roza Shanina: Tour of duty

 For her actions in the battle for the village of Kozyi Gory (Smolensk Oblast), Shanina was awarded her first military decoration, the Order of Glory 3rd Class, on 18 April 1944.
 She became the first servicewoman of the 3rd Belorussian Front to receive that order.
-According to the report of Major Degtyarev (the commander of the 1138th Rifle Regiment), she received the award for the corresponding commendation list, between 6 and 11 April Shanina killed 13 enemy soldiers while subjected to artillery and machine gun fire.
+According to the commendation list of Major Degtyarev (the commander of the 1138th Rifle Regiment), she received the award for killing 13 enemy soldiers while subjected to artillery and machine gun fire between 6 and 11 April.
 By May 1944, her sniper tally increased to 17 confirmed enemy kills, and Shanina was praised as a precise and brave soldier.
 The same year, on 9 June, Shanina's portrait was featured on the front page of the Soviet newspaper Unichtozhim Vraga.

 When Operation Bagration commenced in the Vitebsk region on 22 June 1944, it was decided that female snipers would be withdrawn.
 They voluntarily continued to support the advancing infantry anyway, and despite the Soviet policy of sparing snipers, Shanina asked to be sent to the front line.
 Although her request was refused, she went anyway.
 Shanina was later sanctioned for going to the front line without permission, but did not face a court martial.
 She wanted to be attached to a battalion or a reconnaissance company, turning to the commander of the 5th Army, Nikolai Krylov.
 Shanina also wrote twice to Joseph Stalin with the same request.

 From 26 to 28 June 1944, Shanina participated in the elimination of the encircled German troops near Vitebsk during the Vitebsk–Orsha Offensive.
 As the Soviet army advanced further westward, from 8 to 13 July of the same year, Shanina and her sisters-in-arms took part in the battle for Vilnius, which had been under German occupation since 24 June 1941.
 The Germans were finally driven out from Vilnius on 13 July 1944.
 During the Soviet summer offensives of that year Shanina managed to capture three Germans.

 From her time at the military academy, Shanina became known for her ability to score doublets (two target hits made in quick succession).
 During one period she crawled through a muddy communications trench each day at dawn to a specially camouflaged pit which overlooked German-controlled territory.
 She wrote, "the unconditional requirement—to outwit the enemy and kill him—became an irrevocable law of my hunt".
 Shanina successfully used counter-sniper tactics against a German cuckoo sniper hidden in a tree, by waiting until dusk when the space between the tree branches would be backlit by sunlight and the sniper's nest became visible.
 On one occasion, Shanina also made use of selective fire from a submachine gun.